IBM/liberty-outage-reporter/README.md

 #### Bind the Cloudant Service
 We will use the Bluemix CLI to create a binding between our Cloudant instance and our Kubernetes cluster.
-1. List the Cloudant service
+1. List the Cloudant service that you created eariler in this lab.
+If you haven't created one, refer back to the [Add a Database](#add-a-database) section.
 ```sh
 bx service list | grep cloudant
 ```